 Touted by Conde Nast as “India’s most beautiful spa”, this is an 18th century palace fortress turned luxury boutique hotel over a 15 year restoration that matched its former glory.
 Gold, local marble, semi-precious stones, pale hues were all the result of a renovation carried out by an Indian interior designer before the fortress reincarnated into its new life as a luxury hotel.
 RAAS Hotels took over in 2016.

 2. Oberoi Udaivilas

 The Oberoi Udaivilas is consistently ranked among the best hotels in the world, taking the number 1 spot on Travel + Leisure magazine list twice, so you know it comes with a solid cache.
 You only need to look at the photos to realise it will be a stay fit for royalty.

 The hotel is massive and should be taken more as a resort than a hotel.
 No expense was spared to build it to resemble a royal palace from the time of colonial India with touches of East and West.
 Expect marvels galore, water features, lawns and even wildlife.
-Arrive at the luxury Udaipur hotel by boat, despite its actual location by Lake Pichola’s shore.
+Arrive at this luxury Udaipur hotel by boat, despite its actual location by Lake Pichola’s shore.